-In Accounting and Auditing, we record, present and interpret the results of business transactions.
-Accounting is the language by which businesses report to their stakeholders the results of their operations, comprehensive income, financial position, and changes in cash and equities by analyzing, recording, presenting and interpreting the results of transactions and events.
+Accounting is the language by which businesses report to their stakeholders the results of their operations, comprehensive income, financial position and changes in cash and equities.
+We do this by analyzing, recording, presenting and interpreting the results of transactions and events.

 If you want a challenging environment where you can compete with the best and where strength of character matters, accounting may be right for you.

 Careers in Accounting

 Professionals with a BBA in Accounting have a variety of career paths from which to choose, including: